regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ## Window Behavior

-Regolith uses an i3 window manager variant called [`i3-gaps`](https://github.com/Airblader/i3).
-It controls how windows are drawn, how keybindings are configured, some start-up applications and other details.
+Regolith uses the i3 window manager or a variant called [`i3-gaps`](https://github.com/Airblader/i3) depending on what packages are installed.
+The window manager controls how windows are drawn, how keybindings are configured, some start-up applications, and other details.
 By default, the Regolith configuration file for i3 is located at `/etc/regolith/i3/config`.
+Additionally, Regolith uses a relatively new feature of i3 known as config partials.
+These config snippets are stored in `/etc/regolith/i3/config.d`.

 ## Almost Everything Else